loco-rs/loco/docs-site/content/docs/the-app/views.md

 </div>

 ## JSON views

-For an examples, we have an endpoint that handling user login request. in this case we creating an [controller](@/docs/the-app/controller.md) the defined the user payload and parsing in into the model for check if the user request is valid.
-When the user is valid we can pass the `user` model into the `auth` view which take the user and parsing the relavant detatils that we want to return in the request.
+As an example we have an endpoint that handles user login.
+When the user is valid we can pass the `user` model into the `LoginResponse` view (which is a JSON view) to return the response.

-Upon confirming the validity of the user, we pass the user model to the auth view.
-The auth view then takes the user and processes the relevant details that we intend to include in the response.
-This division of responsibilities allows for a clear and structured flow in handling user login requests within the application.
+There are 3 steps:

+1. Parse, accept the request
+2. Create domain objects: models
+3. Hand off the domain model to a view object which **shapes** the final response

-The following Rust code represents a controller responsible for handling user login requests
+The following Rust code represents a controller responsible for handling user login requests, which handes off _shaping_ of the response to `LoginResponse`.

 ```rust
 use crate::{views::auth::LoginResponse};